Analysis and control of Raman phonon dynamics for enhanced optical frequency conversion: Raman phonons

-Phonons provide a quantum-mechanical description of the oscillatory component of Raman-induced index modulation (Fig.~\ref{fig:phonon_vs_index}), namely only those oscillating around $\omega_R$ which we denote as $\triangle\epsilon_R^{\text{osc}}$ hereafter.
+There has been ambiguity in the literature regarding the distinction between the Raman phonon and the coherence (index) wave that involves a pulse-following non-oscillatory part (Fig.~\ref{fig:Index_change_regimes}) \cite{Bauerschmidt2015,Hosseini2017,Loranger2020,Tyumenev2022}.
+The phonon provides a quantum-mechanical description of the oscillatory components of Raman-induced index modulation (Fig.~\ref{fig:phonon_vs_index}), namely those oscillating around $\omega_R$, which we denote hereafter as $\triangle\epsilon_R^{\text{osc}}$ (see Supplementary Sec.~2 for more discussion of this phonon part of the index in the time-domain picture).
 In the impulsive regime, the induced index modulation exhibits a pronounced oscillatory behavior that persists beyond the duration of the driving pulse, a response that intuitively corresponds to the excitation of phonons.
 By contrast, in the long-pulse transient and steady-state regimes, the index predominantly follows the temporal envelope of the optical pulse and does not exhibit intrinsic oscillations.
-As pulse-following index does not induce an overall redshift for the pump but enhances spectrally-symmetric SPM, no net energy is transferred to the medium and thus no phonon is generated.
-Oscillatory behavior emerges only after Raman fields are generated, whose interference produces high-frequency beating that impulsively drives the oscillatory index response.
+A pulse-following index does not induce an overall redshift for the pump, but enhances spectrally-symmetric SPM, no net energy is transferred to the medium and thus no phonon is generated.
+Oscillatory behavior emerges only after Raman fields are generated (from vacuum fluctuations or an external weak seed), which interfere to produce high-frequency beating that impulsively drives the oscillatory index response.
 The amplitude of these oscillations is determined by the strength of the optical beating, which in turn depends on the Stokes-field amplitude and its photon number.
 As one Stokes photon generated corresponds to one phonon generated, the magnitude of the oscillatory response reflects the number of phonons generated in the Raman process.